-How climate change
+The impact of climate change

+Children, particularly the poorest, are the most vulnerable to the effects of climate change.
 From natural disasters to the creeping impacts of rising sea levels and changing rain fall patterns, climate change threatens children’s most basic rights, including their health, access to food and water, education – even their survival.

 Climate change also makes the root causes of instability and conflict even worse, placing children at a higher risk of violence, exploitation and abuse.